Last updated: September 21, 2022

 The Bylaw contains the following definition of “enclosed smoke-free public places.”
 Thus, the implied definition of public place is a “place accessible to the public.”
 This definition aligns with the definition of “public place” in the FCTC Art.
 8 Guidelines.
 However, it could be clarified by adding the phrase “regardless of ownership or right of access.”

-The 1994 Law (on environment) also contains a definition of "public place.”
-This definition applies to those places that permit designated smoking areas under the 1994 Law.
+Law No. 4 of 1994 also contains a definition of "public place.”
+This definition applies to those places that permit designated smoking areas under the law.

 An area, permanent or temporary, that is accessible to the general public or for collective use by the general public regardless of ownership or right of access.
 (FCTC Art.
 8 Guidelines para.
 18)